Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 3. Kevlar blanket is required on compressor housing of the turbo.

-9. Dead man throttle is highly recommended, must have double pull back spring.
+10. Dead man throttle are highly recommended, must have double pull back spring

-12. Front ski maximum 4 inch off the ground is highly recommended (Will be mandatory for 2026 season).
+13. Front ski maximum 4 inch off the ground is mandatory for 2026.

 Engine

-3. 3000 RPM Maximum Any tractor run for points must have an RPM sensor.
+3. 3500 RPM Maximum (NO VARIANCE).
+Any tractor run for points must have an RPM sensor.
 All other tractors will be check with handheld RPM gum.
 After two hooks in the same season with the same tractor.
 You must install an RPM sensor kit.
 Sensor kit must be purchase from AOPS.

 4. Turbo maximum size; 2.85 inlet x 3.0: in exhaust.
 Turbo may be bushed.
 Bushing must be welded in place.
-Must be a bushed to no larger than 2.65 inlet with bushing no more than 1/8 inch away from the wheel.
+Must be a bushed to no larger then 2.65 inlet with bushing no more than 1/8 inch away from the wheel.
 Must measure 2.65 one (1) inch from the wheel.
 Exhaust bolt flange cannot be no bigger than T4.
-Turbo may be tech at any time.
+Turbo may be tech at any time

-5. Turbo must be measured seal on compressor and exhaust housing.
+5. Turbo must be measured and seal on compressor and exhaust housing.

 6. Factory replacement engines permitted.